HaaLeo/vscode-stylint/README.md

 This extension contributes the following commands to the Command palette.

-- `Fix all auto-fixable problems`: applies Stylint auto-fix resolutions to all fixable problems.
 - `Disable Stylint for this Workspace`: disables Stylint extension for this workspace.
 - `Enable Stylint for this Workspace`: enable Stylint extension for this workspace.
 - `stylint.showOutputChannel`: show the output channel of the Stylint extension.